trunking lets you route calls through your own telephony provider. Configure trunks from Settings → SIP.Documentation Index

 Route calls from your carrier to OpenCX agents.Prerequisites

-Before you start the inbound setup, make sure you have:- One or more verified phone numbers in OpenCX that will be assigned to the agent.
+Before you start the inbound setup, make sure you have:- One or more verified BYOC phone numbers in OpenCX.
+These should match the DIDs your carrier sends in the SIP INVITE.

 - Access to your carrier or admin settings.